Debbie Hughes: Honors

+Visions of the Future.
+The Downtown Lexington Library exhibits occur 6 times a year.
+Debbie was invited to show her works because she is a native of Lexington, KY, born there in 1958.

+This exhibit was a retrospective of her published works in Science Fiction and Fantasy art since 1989 to the present and included current works.

-Debbie received The Bernadette Award for her work: "Impedance in Slumber" from The National Association of Women Artists 132nd Annual Exhibition.
-This was held at One Art Space, 23 Warren Street(Tribeca)NY.
+Hughes received The Bernadette Award for her work: "Impedance in Slumber" from The National Association of Women Artists 132nd Annual Exhibition.
+This was held at One Art Space, 23 Warren Street (Tribeca)NY.
 NY.
 Oct.
 16-23 2021.

 Debbie' work, "Seasons of Wither won an Honorable Mention with The National Association of Women Artists exhibit: "Grand Visions, we are here", September 2020.
 This was held at the Grand Central Library, NYPL, 135 East 46th Street, New York, NY 10017.

-Debbie received the Chesley Award from the Association of Science Fiction & Fantasy Artists (ASFA) October 2020.Category: Unpublished Color Art work for her painting: "The Raven, the Wolf and the Maiden".
+Hughes received the Chesley Award from the Association of Science Fiction & Fantasy Artists (ASFA) October 2020.
+Category: Unpublished Color Art work for her painting: "The Raven, the Wolf and the Maiden".

-On November 14, 2019 Debbie was inducted into the National Association of Women Artists which is the oldest women's fine art organization in the country.
+On November 14, 2019, she was inducted into the National Association of Women Artists which is the oldest women's fine art organization in the country.
 Debbie joins a list of distinguished American women artists.

+Published Works

+The Peregrino Prison Blues, by Eric Carl Wolf, full color book cover by Debbie Hughes.
+2025.

+Neither Beginnings Nor Endings, The JordanCon 2022 Anthology Edited by Richard Fife.
+A yearly anthology for JordanCon.
+Interior Illustration.

+Utopia Magazine, 2020 December issue.
+Featured Art and interview.